gruns/furl/API.md

 [urllib.quote_plus()](http://docs.python.org/library/urllib.html#urllib.quote_plus)
 and
 [urllib.unquote_plus()](http://docs.python.org/library/urllib.html#urllib.unquote_plus)
-can be used encoded and decode query strings.
+can be used to encode and decode query strings.

 ### Inline manipulation

-For quick, single-line URL manipulation, the __add()__, __set()__, and __remove()__ methods of furl objects let you manipulate various components of the URL and return the furl object for method chaining.
+For quick, single-line URL manipulation, the __add()__, __set()__, and __remove()__ methods of furl objects manipulate various components of the URL and return the furl object for method chaining.

 ```python
 >>> url = 'http://www.google.com/#fragment'